Members

 This overwrites the entries of

-with the relevant entries ofM
+thiswith the relevant entries ofM.Parameters

-integer The row to insert.
+Name Type Description iinteger The row to insert.

-integer The column to insert.
+jinteger The column to insert.

-Matrix The submatrix.
+MMatrix The submatrix.

 Returns